verdaccio/verdaccio-cookbook/README.md

 ## Description

-Verdaccio is a fork of sinopia.
-It is a private/caching npm repository server.
+Verdaccio is a lightweight private npm proxy registry.

 It allows you to have a local npm registry with zero configuration.
 You don't have to install and replicate an entire CouchDB database.
 Verdaccio keeps its own small database and, if a package doesn't exist there, it asks npmjs.org for it keeping only those packages you use.